-The Rev. Malcolm L. Marler, D.Min., will be ordained as a priest into the Episcopal Church at UAB Hospital on Wednesday, January 15th at 4:00 p.m. in the North Pavilion atrium of the hospital.
-The public is invited.
+The Rev. Malcolm L. Marler, D.Min., was ordained as a priest in the Episcopal Church at UAB Hospital on Wednesday, January 15th at 4:00 p.m. in the North Pavilion atrium of the hospital.
+The public was invited.

 Marler has been a Chaplain at UAB for twenty years, presently as the Director of Pastoral Care at UAB since 2009, and at The 1917 Clinic at UAB as a Chaplain from 1994-2009.

 The Rt.
 Rev. John McKee Sloan, the Bishop of the Episcopal Diocese of Alabama, prefers to ordain new priests in the parish or congregation where he or she will be serving.
 Since this is where Marler serves full-time, he asked Malcolm if he could have the service in the hospital.